 3. Filing a Certificate of Formation

 The Certificate of Formation is a simple, one-page document filed with the Delaware Division of Corporations that legally establishes your LLC in the state of Delaware.
-On this document, you’ll need to include your LLC name and your Registered Agent’s name to get approval from the state.
+In this document, you’ll need to include your LLC name and your Registered Agent’s name to get approval from the state.
 There is a state fee of $109 when submitting this document to the state.
-Harvard Business Services will prepare the Certificate of Formation and the state fee is included in all of our formation packages.
+Harvard Business Services will prepare the Certificate of Formation, and the state fee is included in all of our formation packages.

 You can file your new business entity with our online form, and we will forward it to the Delaware Division of Corporations on your behalf.
 You’ll typically receive an approved Certificate of Formation within 2 or 3 business days.